Meta-AF: Meta-Learning for Adaptive Filters: Acoustic Echo Cancellation Ablation

 We measure echo cancellation performance using segmental echo-return loss enhancement~($\operatorname{ERLE}$)~\cite{enzner2014acoustic} and short-time objective intelligibility~($\operatorname{STOI}$)~\cite{taal2011algorithm}.
 Segmental $\operatorname{ERLE}$ is

 where $\underline{\d}_{\u}$ is the noiseless system response and higher values are better.
 When averaging, we discard silent frames using an energy-threshold VAD.
 In scenes with near-end speech, we use $\operatorname{STOI}\in[0, 1]$ to measure the preservation of near-end speech quality.
 Higher $\operatorname{STOI}$ values are better.
-We train $g_\phi$ via~\aref{alg:inner_outer} using one or two GPUs, which took at most $48$ hours.
-We use an OLS filter with a window size of $N=2048$ samples and a hop of $R=1024$ samples on $16\,$kHz audio.
+We train $g_\bphi$ via~\aref{alg:inner_outer} using one GPU, which took $\approx 72$ hours.
+We use a four-block multi-delay OLS filter (MDF) with window sizes of $N=1024$ samples and a hop of $R=512$ samples on $16\,$kHz audio.
 In double-talk scenarios, we use the noisy near-end, $\d$ as the target and do not use oracle cancellation results~(such as $\underline{\d}_{\u}$).

-With respect to datasets for single-talk, double-talk, and double-talk with path-change experiments, we re-mix the synthetic fold of~\cite{cutler2022AEC} with impulse responses from~\cite{ko2017study}.
+With respect to datasets for single-talk, double-talk, and double-talk with path-change experiments, we re-mix the synthetic fold of the ICASSP 2021 AEC Challenge dataset (ICASSP-2021-AEC)~\cite{cutler2022AEC} with impulse responses from~\cite{ko2017study}.
 We partition~\cite{ko2017study} into non-overlapping train, test, and validation folds and set the signal-to-echo-ratio randomly between $[-10,10]$ with uniform distribution.
 To simulate a scene change, we splice two files such that the change occurs randomly between seconds four and six.
 For the noisy double-talk with nonlinearity experiments, we use the synthetic fold of~\cite{cutler2022AEC}.
-We apply a random circular shift to all files, each ten seconds long.
-In total, there are $9000$ training, $500$ validation, and $500$ test files.
+We apply a random circular shift and random scale to all files, each ten seconds long.
+For each task, there are $9000$ training, $500$ validation, and $500$ test files.
+Finally, we also use an unmodified version of the ICASSP-2021-AEC training, validation, and test set~(does not include scene changes) to compare to other previously published works directly.